Abingdon-on-Thames: Geography and transport

 Abingdon is 9 mi south of Oxford, 15 mi south-east of Witney and 22 mi north of Newbury in the flat valley of the Thames on its west (right) bank, where the small river Ock flows in from the Vale of White Horse.
 It is on the A415 between Witney and Dorchester, adjacent to the A34 trunk road, linking it with the M4 and M40 motorways.
 The B4017 and A4183 also link the town, both being part of the old A34 and often heavily congested.
 Local bus services to Oxford and the surrounding areas are run by the Oxford Bus Company, its sister company Thames Travel and smaller independent companies.

 Abingdon no longer has a rail service.
-However, in recent years, urban expansion has brought Radley railway station close to town's northeastern limits.
+However, in recent years, urban expansion has brought Radley railway station close to the town's northeastern limits.
 The small, primarily stopping-service, railway stations at Culham and Radley are both just over 2 mi from the town centre.
 Abingdon's eastern ring-road and newest suburbs are connected by footpath and cycleway from Radley.

 Culham station was called "Abingdon Road" when it first opened in 1844, being the nearest station to the town at that time.
 It was renamed "Culham" when the Abingdon Railway branch line to Abingdon railway station was opened in 1856.
 That branch line initially connected to the main line at Abingdon Junction, before being extended to Radley station when that opened in 1873.
 The branch line from Radley to Abingdon closed to passengers in 1963.
 The nearest major stations with taxi ranks are Oxford (6 mi) and Didcot Parkway (8 mi).
 All are managed by Great Western Railway.
 Frequent express buses operate between the local railway stations and Abingdon, run by Oxford Bus Company and its sister company Thames Travel.

 Governance

-The town is also represented on Oxfordshire County Council.
-The incumbent Member of Parliament for Oxford West and Abingdon is Layla Moran (Liberal Democrat).
-Abingdon is represented on the Vale of White Horse district council, as well as having its own town council.
-Control of the town council has passed between the Liberal Democrats and Conservatives in recent years.
-After the 2019 local elections, political composition of the council is: